mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 rituals that had guided their lives for thousands of years before the disastrous Interstellar Wars and subsequent Rule of Man.
 After contact with the
-Sylean Federation in approximately -450 and the re- emergence of interstellar trade, Perite became more of a hybrid culture but even today visitors can see the tension that exists between cosmopolitan Imperial society and traditional Vilani boroughs.
+Sylean Federation in approximately -450 and the re-emergence of interstellar trade, Perite became more of a hybrid culture but even today visitors can see the tension that exists between cosmopolitan Imperial society and traditional Vilani boroughs.